mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 distributed solution by adopting an appropriate naming convention.
 All without concerns about duplicate assignment of IP addresses and port numbers, or misconfiguration.

-A list of the benefits of pubsub networking is long.
 Less obvious benefits derive from the fact that all the network address information pertaining to the solution is updated the moment that anything changes.

 Pubsub enables the initial installation and startup of the different components in a solution.
 This can happen in any order and over an extended period (e.g. phased rollout).